PixelLifetime/fua-fua-format/README.md

-# fua-fua-format
+# Fua Fua Format
+Which means "Fluffy Format" in Japanese.
-A formatting app that let's you fully configure the code styling to your liking.
+Is a formatting tool that let's you fully configure the code styling to your liking.